arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 ### To Be or To Do?

-Here we get introduced to John Boyd, one of the most influential strategists in modern warfare, and the person most people never heard of.
-Even though he never talked publicly or published anything, his work advanced the aerial combat significantly.
-The F-15 and F-16 fighter jets were his pet projects.
-His biggest influence was on numerous pupils he mentored, taught and protected.
-Is it possible that staying humble made him more influental?
+Here we get introduced to John Boyd, one of the most influential strategists in modern warfare, and the person most people had never have heard of.
+Even though he has never talked publicly or published anything, his work had advanced the aerial combat significantly.
+The F-15 and F-16 fighter jets were his _pet projects_.

-He lived the speech he would give to many a young soldier - a insecure and impressionable person every time:
+His biggest influence was on numerous pupils he had mentored, taught and protected.
+Is it possible that staying humble had made him _more_ influental?
+He had lived the speech which he would give to many a young soldier - a insecure and impressionable person every time, when they were starting out:

 > “Tiger, one day you will come to a fork in the road,” Boyd said to him.
 “And you’re going to have to make a decision about which direction you want to go.”<br><br> Using his hands to illustrate, Boyd marked off these two directions.
 “If you go that way you can be somebody.
 You will have to make compromises and you will have to turn your back on your friends.
 But you will be a member of the club and you will get promoted and you will get good assignments.”
 Then Boyd paused, to make the alternative clear.<br><br> “Or,” he said, “you can go that way and you can do something— something for your country and for your Air Force and for yourself.
 If you decide you want to do something, you may not get promoted and you may not get the good assignments and you certainly will not be a favorite of your superiors.
 But you won’t have to compromise yourself.
 You will be true to your friends and to yourself.
 And your work might make a difference.
 To be somebody or to do something.
 In life there is often a roll call.
 That’s when you will have to make a decision.”<br><br> And then Boyd concluded with words that would guide that young man and many of his peers for the rest of their lives.
 “To be or to do?
 Which way will you go?”